withastro/docs/src/pages/en/deploy/cloudflare.md

 title: Deploy your Astro Site to Cloudflare Pages
 description: How to deploy your Astro site to the web using Cloudflare Pages.
 layout: ~/layouts/MainLayout.astro
-setup: import DeployTabGroup from '~/components/TabGroup/DeployTabGroup.astro';
+setup: import DeployGuidesNav from '~/components/DeployGuidesNav.astro';
 ---
 ## Cloudflare Pages